Building a better Lakewood | Learn about our new Welcome Center

-This event is free and open to all!
+This open-house style event is free and open to all!
 No registration is required.

-- Sip warm apple cider as you stroll through the gorgeous Lakewood grounds and admire the beautiful tree canopy
+- Sip warm apple cider and enjoy a free cookie (while supplies last) as you stroll through the gorgeous Lakewood grounds and admire the beautiful tree canopy

 - Explore the grounds using our self-guided walking tour brochure (PDF)